-When a person with asthma comes into contact with something that irritates their airways (an asthma trigger), the muscles around the walls of the airways tighten so that airways become narrower and the lining of the airways becomes inflamed and starts to swell.
-Sometimes, sticky mucus or phlegm builds up, which can further narrow the airways.
+When a person with asthma comes into contact with something that irritates their airways (an asthma trigger), the muscles around the walls of the airways can tighten so that airways become narrower and the lining of the airways becomes inflamed / starts to swell.
+Sometimes sticky mucus or phlegm builds up, which can further narrow the airways.

-These reactions cause the airways to become narrower and irritated - making it difficult to breath and leading to symptoms of asthma.
+The combination of muscle tightening, airways lining swelling and new /increased mucus cause the airways to become narrower - making it difficult to breath and leading to symptoms of asthma.

 - shortness of breath

 - Not everyone will get all of these symptoms.
 Some people experience them from time to time; a few people may experience these symptoms all the time.
 Some people with asthma only have a cough.